Yokogawa-Technologies-Solutions-India/e-RT3-docs/Articles/VisualStudio_C_CPP/CCPlusRemoteDevelopmentEnvironment.md

 ### Library links

+Follow these steps to add library links:

 1. Open the Project properties.
 2. On the left pane, select **Configuration Properties** **>** **Linker** **>** **Input** **>** **Library dependencies**, and then click **Edit**.

     ![14_AddLink](assets/14_AddLink.png)

 3. Enter the name of the library to be added.

    The following image shows the scenario when `libm` is added.